The nomenclature system specific to edible bananas is the only alternative to Latin binomials, but it needs tweaking and advocates to promote it.

 By virtue of being the first Linnean name given to a banana, Musa paradisiaca is still an accepted name, except that it is now written Musa x paradisiaca.
 The x indicates that the banana Linnaeus described—eventually determined to be a Plantain cultivar—is a hybrid of the wild species Musa acuminata and Musa balbisiana.
 And since the model for Musa sapientum (most likely a Silk cultivar) was also a hybrid, it is now considered to be a synonym of Musa x paradisiaca, along with all the other Latin binomials believed to be referring to similar hybrids.

-A nomenclature system specific to edible bananas
+A nomenclature system specific to bananas domesticated for their edibility

 Genome group scoring system